Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 njahof.org

-Kids will take flight (figuratively) as they explore a rocket engine, aircrafts, helicopters, airplane models and other displays at the first aviation museum in the country.
+Kids will take flight (literally) as they explore a rocket engine, aircraft, airplane models and other displays at the country’s first aviation museum.

 BATTLESHIP NEW JERSEY